singh-yuvraj/Clinware-AI-agent/README.md

 ---

 ## Notes
 -In this project, high-level frameworks are avoided in order to be as transparent and in control as possible.

-- Architecture is compatible with official MCP servers such as the Verge News MCP Server.
+## Conclusion

+### This project demonstrates how to build a responsible, production-style AI agent that:

+Integrates LLM reasoning with real-world data

+Uses tools correctly and safely

+Produces trustworthy, explainable outputs

+It serves as a strong reference implementation for Market Intelligence Agents, MCP-based architectures, and tool-augmented LLM systems.